The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/white-mage-guide.md

 ---
 Notes;
 - Unsure what to do with regards to tooltips
-   - Have added screenshots of tooltips to show how the guide was intended; not sure if I should continue with screenshots, or if the API can be pulled directly instead.
+   - Have added some screenshots of tooltips to show how the guide was intended; not sure if I should continue with screenshots, or if the API can be pulled directly instead.

 <!-- TODO: link proper healing guide later, so it doesnt go to the gdoc! -->